Federal Civil Asset Forfeiture

 Administrative asset forfeiture is “the process by which property may be forfeited by a seizing agency rather than through a judicial proceeding.”
 18 U.S.C. § 983.

-When a claimant files a claim, the asset forfeiture action is converted into a judicial proceeding, and the United States must, within ninety days, file a complaint in accordance with the supplemental rules.
+When a claimant files a claim, the asset forfeiture action is converted into a judicial proceeding, and the United States must, within ninety days, file a complaint following the supplemental rules.
 See 18 U.S.C. § 1983(3).

 Representing the “Innocent Owner ” in a Forfeiture Action